lp1dev/vitakeyboard_fork/README.md

 ## Architecture overview

-This fork is what the [quark](https://github.com/lp1dev/quark) engine uses to be able to send keyboard inputs.
+This fork has been built for the [quark](https://github.com/lp1dev/quark) engine, for it to be able to send keyboard inputs.

+You can see an example usage of it in [keyboard_vita.c](https://github.com/lp1dev/quark/blob/main/src/usb/keyboard_vita.c).

 Here is my current usage of this fork for reference: